J-Ramalho/industRial/docs/2_toolbox.md

 #### broom

 The mission of `{broom}` is to *Convert statistical objects into tidy tibbles*.
-This is quite usefull when we want to reuse the output of the statistical analysis such as the R-squared in data pipelines with `{tidyverse}` packages.
+This is quite useful when we want to reuse the output of the statistical analysis such as the R-squared in data pipelines with `{tidyverse}` packages.
 It becomes specially handy to obtain printing quality outputs in `{Rmarkdown}` documents with tables rendered with `{kable}` and in `{shiny}` apps.
-Several examples are present throughtout our book and mostly in the tutorials.
+Several examples are present throughout our book and mostly in the tutorials.

 #### skimr {#skimr}

 This package comes from [ropensci](https://ropensci.org/) a strong and open community supported by large global organizations such as the NASA. `{skimr}` is an interesting and powerful alternative to the base `summary()` function.
-Two main features make it a strong candidate for regular utilization: the first is its tight integrated with `{tidyverse}` and `{knitr}` making it possible to integrate it in pipelines, filtering and so on and in Rmarkdown chunks with specific printing arguments; the second is its extensive customization capabilities allowing to add and remove indicators, data types and presentation formats and agregration levels.
+Two main features make it a strong candidate for regular utilization: the first is its tight integrated with `{tidyverse}` and `{knitr}` making it possible to integrate it in pipelines, filtering and so on and in Rmarkdown chunks with specific printing arguments; the second is its extensive customization capabilities allowing to add and remove indicators, data types and presentation formats and aggregation levels.

 #### stats